‘Pawn Stars’ Returns Soon! Is Chumlee Back? Who Will Only Return In ‘Cameos’?

 A post shared by Rick Harrison (@rick_harrison) on

 Back in the early days of filming Pawn Stars Season 13, the show was in the headlines for selling the robin’s egg blue 1976 AMC Pacer, complete with flames, used in Wayne’s World.
 Party on!
 The pumped up Pawn Stars Wayne’s World car was sold for a world record for this type of vehicle–$37,400.
-Is there any chance that that the season will chronicle the entire history of the famed car, from the flashback of when Rick purchased the car in Orlando, Florida, the restoration and finally, the historic Barrett-Jackson auction?
+Is there any chance that the season will chronicle the entire history of the famed car, from the flashback of when Rick purchased the car in Orlando, Florida, the restoration and finally, the historic Barrett-Jackson auction?

 Did Danny and Kount’s Customs spruce up the historic car?
 As the new season of Counting Cars is also starting soon, it would be cool if both shows told their part in the historic restoration and sale of the Wayne’s World car!